About

 Kelvin Seah is a writer, and adjunct communications lecturer in writing, public speaking, corporate communications, copyediting, and digital & social media management.
 Since 2020, he’s been busy authoring his first book-length memoir on being a stay-at-home dad, as well as other book projects.

-But his favourite roles in life are being a husband of one wife since 2000, a hands-on father to his sons (born in 2009 & 2011), and blogging about autism, parenting, education, work, writing and life in general.
+But his favourite roles in life are being a husband of one wife since 2000, a hands-on father to his sons (born in 2009 & 2011), and blogging about special needs, parenting, culture, education, work, writing, and life in general.

 Kelvin grew up in sunny Singapore in the disco ’70s and New Wave ’80s.
 His favourite pastime then was reading Richie Rich comics, and fantasy books by David Eddings and Raymond E. Feist.
 Thanks to the ’70s “American Top 40” radio show with Casey Kasem, ’80s TV sitcoms like “Different Strokes” and “The Golden Girls”, and acclaimed Chinese author Louis Cha’s famous martial arts epics like “Legend of the Condor Heroes”, Kelvin can talk for hours about pop music and cultural references with the best of them!